geoscixyz/gpg/content/electromagnetics/electromagnetics_fk_domain_systems.rst

    frequency dependence and hence can be written as \\( \\vec{H}_s \\cos(\\omega t + \\psi) \\), where \\(\\psi\\) is a phase angle.

-At the receiver we observe the sun of the primary and secondary fields which is
+At the receiver, we observe the sum of the primary and secondary fields, written as:

 .. math::
 		\vec{H}_{total} = \vec{H}_p \cos (\omega t) + \vec{H}_s \cos (\omega t + \psi)